dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 ```bash
 pip install fastdup
 ```
+Feel free to use the latest version available.
-I'm running version `fastdup==0.189` for this post.
+I'm running `fastdup==0.189` for this post.

 ### 🖼 Dataset
-We will be using an openly available image classification [dataset](https://www.kaggle.com/datasets/puneet6060/intel-image-classification) from Intel.
+In this post I will be using an openly available image classification [dataset](https://www.kaggle.com/datasets/puneet6060/intel-image-classification) from Intel.
 The dataset contains 25,000 images (150 x 150 pixels) of natural scenes from around the world in six categories:
 1. buildings
 2. forest